 Kreta Ayer Wet Market - Singapore

-There are two main reasons to visit the Kreta Ayer market.
+Called one of the best fresh markets in the world by the international news network CNN there are two main reasons to visit the Kreta Ayer market.
 First, you can find an unbeatable variety of Asian vegetables and herbs as well exotic meats and seafood, including live frogs, turtles, and eels.
 Second, you can stop in the food court, one of the best hawker centers in Singapore, to dine on chef-crafted specialties.

 La Boqueria - Barcelona, Spain

 An essential stop on any trip to Barcelona, La Boqueria is located on the famous La Rambla Boulevard.
 The marketplace, now in a covered area, is loaded with colorful stalls boasting fresh fruit, veggies, Mediterranean and Catalan specialties.
 Try cured ham and cheeses, Spanish olives, and chorizo, and enjoy some of the best tapas in the city.
 La Boqueria is a treat for the eyes and a treat for the appetite.